 Hotel Ciasa Soleil in La Villa

 If you’re doing the point-to-point hike from Capanna Alpina to La Villa, we recommend staying in the Alta Badia village of La Villa.
-We loved our stay at Hotel Ciasa Soleil, a beautifully-designed boutique hotel that feels fresh and modern.
+We loved our stay at Hotel Ciasa Soleil, a beautifully designed boutique hotel that feels fresh and modern.
 The cuisine is excellent.
-The wellness area is lovely.
+The wellness area is small but lovely.
 And, we loved the views of the Fanes mountain group from the dining room, outdoor hot tub, and terrace.